Shop Talks

 Sometimes, it is hard to see the forest because the trees are in the way.
 This quick seminar on budgeting and financial planning will help you balance your loans, income, and financial forecast using free financial management tools available at Texas State.

-Presented by: Dr. Byron Kerr, Assistant Director, Financial Aid & Scholarships
+Presented by: Dr. Byron Kerr, Assistant Director of Financial Aid and Scholarships

 Register today!